THE FOLLOWING IS A WASHINGTON DEPARTMENT OF FISH AND WILDLIFE EMERGENCY RULE-CHANGE NOTICE

-C) Clarkston: Snake River from the downstream edge of the large power lines crossing the Snake River (just upstream from West Evans Road on the south shore) upstream about 3.5 miles to the Washington state line (from the east levee of the Greenbelt boat launch in Clarkston northwest across the Snake River to the WA/ID boundary waters marker on the Whitman County shore).
+C) Clarkston: Snake River from the downstream edge of the large power lines crossing the Snake River (just upstream from West Evans Road on the south shore) upstream about 3.5 miles to the Washington state line (from the east levee of the Greenbelt boat launch in Clarkston northwest across the Snake River to the Washington-Idaho boundary waters marker on the Whitman County shore).
+Opens Sunday, April 22, and will be open only Sundays and Mondays until further notice.

-Daily limits: 6 hatchery chinook (adipose fin clipped), of which no more than one may be an adult chinook salmon.
-For all areas open to chinook salmon harvest, anglers must cease fishing for salmon when the hatchery adult limit has been retained for the day.
+Daily Limits: Six hatchery chinook (marked by a clipped adipose fin), of which no more than one may be an adult.
+Anglers must cease fishing for salmon when the hatchery adult limit has been retained for the day.

-The restrictions on the fishery help prolong the duration of the season, ensure sharing of fishing opportunities with upriver fishery zones, and enable managers to ensure that the fisheries comply with Endangered Species Act (ESA) restrictions and harvest allocations available for the Snake River.
+Reason for action: A relatively good forecast of spring chinook combined with limited weekly openings in each zone should allow for a prolonged season, which was requested by anglers.
+The restrictions on the fishery should also help ensure sharing of fishing opportunities with upriver fishery zones and compliance with Endangered Species Act (ESA) restrictions and harvest allocations available for the Snake River.

-Anglers cannot remove any chinook salmon or steelhead from the water unless it is retained as part of the daily limit.
+In addition: Anglers fishing for chinook salmon must use barbless hooks.
+A night closure is in effect or salmon fishing.
+Anglers cannot remove any chinook salmon or steelhead from the water unless it is to be retained as part of the daily bag limit.

-Anglers are reminded to refer to the 2016/2017 Fishing in Washington Sport Fishing Rules pamphlet for other regulations, including safety closures, closed waters, etc.
+Anglers are reminded to refer to the 2017-2018 Washington Sport Fishing Rules pamphlet for other regulations.